tatsumoto-ren/tatsumoto-ren.github.io/blog/japanese-fonts.md

 "Allow pages to choose their own fonts instead of your selections above" setting.
 It can interfere with the fonts set with fontconfig.

-## Yomichan
+## Rikaitan

 Likewise, no special configuration required.
 If you wish to specify a different font, edit the Popup CSS.

-Go to Yomichan Settings > "Appearance" > "Configure custom CSS...".
+Go to Rikaitan Settings > "Appearance" > "Configure custom CSS...".
 Use the browser's "Inspect" feature to find out CSS class names you want to apply font settings to.
 For example, the content of dictionary definitions can be styled by editing rules for `.gloss-content`.